genvagula/unison-install-and-autostart-ubuntu-linux/README.md

 # Unison install and autostart Ubuntu 18.04 linux

-Simple and straightforward guide for unison install and set it up to watch changes in folders and start at the boot
+Simple and straightforward guide for Unison install and set it up to watch changes in folders and start at the boot

-## Install unison
+## Install Unison

 `sudo apt-get install -y ocaml opam`